-This is our list for the must-try breweries in Raleigh, NC.
+This is our list of must-try breweries in Raleigh, NC.
 Find the perfect beer to go along with the world-famous North Carolina barbecue on your next trip to the City of Oaks.

 Crank Arm is a fun brewery with an impressive rotating selection.
 Focused mainly on American styles, they’re also not afraid to experiment with new flavors and brewing techniques.

-One of their best beers is called Holy Spokes, a smoked porter with cinnamon, habanero peppers,vanilla bean, and cocoa nibs.
-Nailing a spicy beer is a challenge, but Crank Arm deliver with this culinary blend of comforting flavors.
+One of their best beers is called Holy Spokes, a smoked porter with cinnamon, habanero peppers, vanilla bean, and cocoa nibs.
+Nailing a spicy beer is a challenge, but Crank Arm delivers with this culinary blend of comforting flavors.
 Habanero heat is balanced with smooth vanilla and chocolate notes, with a subtle cinnamon spice that rounds out the beer.
-A true standout in an already solid lineup of great tasting beers.
+A true standout in an already solid lineup of great-tasting beers.

 Lynnwood’s core beers are all tasty, but their best – and probably most popular – is Hop On Top.
 This modern take on American IPA is classically bitter but fruity and soft.
 Also nice is their rotating selection of seasonal brews, like Oatmeal Stout in the late fall to early winter.